 Is there a connection between Fruta Planta and weight-loss?
 Well, we like that it contains a few natural ingredients and seems to be affordable, but the lack of research supporting the claims leaves us hesitant about it.
 We’re also concerned about customer reviews talking about negative side effects and a formula that doesn’t work.

 We’re here to help you lose weight, so we suggest you go with a supplement connected to weight-loss, supported by positive customer comments and no reports of harmful side effects.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The supplement promotes weight-loss by featuring four clinically-tested ingredients which have been shown to help increase metabolism and fat burning power.
 Over the course of our research, we weren’t able to find comments about harmful side effects.
 We did find quite a few reports that dieters were seeing amazing results.